toebeann/BepInEx.SupermarketSimulator/README.md

 There may be exceptions to this basic rule, so please do make sure to read the instructions of each mod you download - but remember that if a mod specifies that it requires MelonLoader, it is _not compatible_ with this pack, and if you install MelonLoader then any mods you have installed for BepInEx will stop working until you uninstall MelonLoader.

-### I still can't figure it out!

-First, double check and follow the instructions on the mod page.
-If you still can't figure it out or there aren't any instructions on the mod page, you'll have to get in touch with the author of the mod somehow.
+If you still can't figure out how to install a mod, double check and follow the instructions on the mod page.
+If there aren't any instructions on the mod page or you simply don't understand them, you'll have to get in touch with the author of the mod somehow.
 Your best bet is usually going to be the Nexus Mods posts tab of that mod.
-Make sure to check that the question hasn't already been asked and answered.
+Make sure to check that the question hasn't already been asked and answered!

 ## Useful links for mod authors